-Praised by The Arts Desk for his ‘flawless, stand-out’ performances on opera, concert and theatre stages around the world, countertenor James Hall enjoys great success in baroque and contemporary repertoire, and regularly appears with some of the world’s leading ensembles and opera companies.
+Praised by The Arts Desk for his ‘flawless’, ‘stand-out’ performances on Opera, Concert and Theatre stages around the world, countertenor James Hall enjoys great success in baroque and contemporary repertoire, and regularly appears with some of the world’s leading ensembles and opera companies.

-He has created the roles of Leon in Laurence Osborn’s The Mother with director Frederic Wake-Walker and Mahogany Opera Group, Nathaniel in Na’ama Zisser’s Black Sand for Tete-a-Tete and Grimeborn Festivals, and Johan in the world premiere of David Bruce’s Nothing for Glyndebourne.
-On the concert platform, Hall joined The English Concert and Harry Bicket at Wigmore Hall for Bach Advent Cantatas, as well as their performance of Rinaldo at Carnegie Hall, where he made his debut in L’Orfeo with Sir John Eliot Gardiner.
-He sang Adalberto in Ottone with George Petrou and Il Pomo d’Oro at Festival de Beaune, soloist in Unsuk Chin’s Cantatrix Sopranica for Silbersee and Asko|Schönberg, and Zephyrus in Apollo et Hyacinthus with Ian Page and Classical Opera.
-He joined the Early Opera Company for their performances of Giulio Cesare, and sang Mozart Requiem with Masaaki Suzuki and the Singapore Symphony Orchestra, and Bach St John Passion with Harry Bicket and the Royal Northern Sinfonia.
+He created the roles of LEON in Osborn’s The Mother Mahogany Opera Group, NATHANIEL in Na’ama Zisser’s Black Sand for Tete-a-Tete and Grimeborn Festivals, and JOHAN in the world premiere of David Bruce’s Nothing Glyndebourne.
+In concerts, James sang Bach Cantatas with The English Concert and Harry Bicket at Wigmore Hall for Bach Advent Cantatas, as well as their performance of Rinaldo at Carnegie Hall, where he made his debut performing with Sir John Eliot Gardiner in L’Orfeo.
+He sang ADALBERTO in Ottone with George Petrou and Il Pomo d’Oro at Festival de Beaune, soloist in Unsuk Chin’s Cantatrix Sopranica for Silbersee and Asko|Schönberg, ZEPHYRUS in Apollo et Hyacinthus with Ian Page and Classical Opera, joined the Early Opera Company for their performances of Giulio Cesare, Mozart Requiem with Masaaki Suzuki and the Singapore Symphony Orchestra, and Bach St John Passion with Harry Bicket and the Royal Northern Sinfonia.